-Appelbaum is a Vice-President of the national AFL-CIO and a member of the federation’s Executive Council, where he chairs the federation’s International Affairs Committee.
+Appelbaum is a Vice-President of the national AFL-CIO and a member of the federation’s Executive Council, where he co-chairs the federation’s International Affairs Committee.
 He also currently serves as a vice president of the New York State AFL-CIO, and a member of its Executive Committee.

 He serves as chairman of the Board of Trustees of the Retail, Wholesale and Department Store International Union and Industry Benefit Funds.

 Appelbaum is the President of the Jewish Labor Committee; and he is a member of the Executive Council of the Conference of Presidents of Major American Jewish Organizations.
-He is also a board member of the Latino Victory Project.
+He is also a board member of the Latino Victory Fund.

 He is an officer of two global union federations: IUF (International Union of Food, Agricultural, Hotel, Restaurant, Catering, Tobacco and Allied Workers’ Associations) and UNI (Union Network International).
 Appelbaum is President of UNI Global Commerce (representing 160 unions and 4 million workers worldwide).

 He is a Vice President of the Consortium for Worker Education.

 Appelbaum was appointed by Governor Andrew Cuomo to the Regional Economic Development Council for New York City, where he serves on the Executive Committee.

 Appelbaum previously served as Chief House Counsel of the Democratic National Committee.
 He also previously worked for the Michigan State AFL-CIO and as Executive Assistant to the Secretary of the State of Connecticut.